nathnp/Nathans-site/content/posts/My-Smart-Watch-Journey.md

 # Non Smart Watches [🔗](#NSW)

 I was kinda fed up with smart watches at this point.
 The daily charging of Apple Watch, and some software annoyances were really getting to me.
 So I decided to stop using a smart watch, and pick up a traditional watch.
-This is were part 2 will come in, when I write it.
-I'll link it here when I post it.
+This is were part 2 comes in.
+You can read that [here](/posts/my-regular-watches/)

 <div id='AWS7'/>